msillano/tuyaDAEMON/tuyaDAEMON/README.md

     - you can export it to the file `alldevices.json` for backup or edit it using external editors (e.g. _Notepad++_ and _'JSON Viewer'_ plugin) and back with copy-paste.
     - For _known tuya devices_ a JSON fragment for `'alldevices'` is [here](https://github.com/msillano/tuyaDAEMON/tree/main/devices).
     - The application [tuyaDAEMON.toolkit](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMON-toolkit) can produce an `'alldevice'` scheletron for new devices.
-3) To reduce the workload in the production environment:
-      - `filters xxx` node reduce the info and the DB writing charge.
-      - since 2.2.0: added a general _filtering_ feature, 'hide', on device/dp basis, user-defined in _alldevices_ (see [alldevices wiki](https://github.com/msillano/tuyaDAEMON/wiki/tuyaDAEMOM-global.alldevices#output-control))

-4) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can find specific instructions.
+3) All nodes requiring or allowing some user update are named with an asterisk (e.g. '*device selector') and in the  'node description' you can find specific instructions.

- ### installation
+ ### First time installation (CORE)
  - Precondition: It is not required to have any Tuya device to install or test tuyaDAEMON, you can use it as the framework for any IOT purpose.
 You can also never use Tuya devices, but only custom devices (USB, MQTT, tasmotized, etc...).
     - Since ver.2.2.0: you can test any module capabilities and add later the devices.